La Mesa Neighborhoods Guide: Schools, Parks, and What Life Looks Like in Each Area

-If you're moving to La Mesa with kids, you've probably already noticed something: this city does not look the same from one neighborhood to the next.
+If you're looking at homes in La Mesa, you've probably already noticed something: this city does not look the same from one neighborhood to the next.

 Drive five minutes in any direction and the vibe completely shifts.
 One block it's a walkable, tree-lined village.
 The next it's hillside views and half-acre lots.
 Then you blink and you're next to a lake with a jogging path and ducks.

 I've been selling homes in La Mesa and East County for 20 years.
-I've walked through hundreds of houses here, sat in a lot of driveways talking to buyers about schools and commutes and whether the backyard is big enough for a trampoline or a pool.
+I've walked through hundreds of houses here, sat in a lot of driveways talking to buyers about schools, commutes, and whether the backyard fits what they're looking for.
 So let me just tell you what I tell my clients: the neighborhood matters as much as the house.

 Learn All About La Mesa, CA including community info, stats and homes for sale HERE